jacob-radford/ai-models-fourcastnet-gfs/README.md

-# ai-models-fourcastnet
+# ai-models-fourcastnet-gfs

 >
 > :warning: This plugin is now deprecated.
-Please use the newer version that can be found at https://github.com/ecmwf-lab/ai-models-fourcastnetv2
+Please use the newer version that can be found at https://github.com/jacob-radford/ai-models-gfs-fourcastnetv2
 >

-`ai-models-fourcastnet` is an [ai-models](https://github.com/ecmwf-lab/ai-models) plugin to run [NVIDIA's FourCastNet](https://github.com/NVlabs/FourCastNet).
+`ai-models-fourcastnet-gfs` is an extension of the [ai-models-fourcastnet](https://github.com/ecmwf-lab/ai-models-fourcastnet) package, which itself is a plugin to run Nvidia's spherical harmonics tranformer with [ai-models](https://github.com/ecmwf-lab/ai-models).

 FourCastNet: A Global Data-driven High-resolution Weather Model using Adaptive Fourier Neural Operators https://arxiv.org/abs/2202.11214